pmccullo/cousera-cleaningdata-project/README.md

-cousera-cleaningdata-project
+pmccullo Cousera Getting & Cleaning Data - Final Project
 ============================

-This is my submission for my class project for Getting &amp; Cleaning Data through Coursera
+Please follow this summary for information on this project